JD.com Inc. (JD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for JD is $426.15, which is $28.07 above the current market price.
-The public float for JD is 1.28B, and currently, shorts hold a 1.06% of that float.
-The average trading volume for JD on April 17, 2023 was 9.90M shares.
+The average price point forecasted by analysts for JD.com Inc. (JD) is $416.22, which is $27.82 above the current market price.
+The public float for JD is 1.28B, and currently, short sellers hold a 1.06% ratio of that float.
+The average trading volume of JD on April 20, 2023 was 10.00M shares.

 JD’s Market Performance